marvinneugebauer/CS50-s-Introduction-to-Artificial-Intelligence-with-Python/Traffic/readme.md

 tf.keras.layers.MaxPooling2D(pool_size=(2, 2)).

-<li>Adding both, the convolutional and the pooling layer, doesn't show any positive effect, and the result was an accuracy of 0.0544.
+Adding both, the convolutional and the pooling layer, doesn't show any positive effect, and the result was an accuracy of 0.0544.
 So I changed filter size.
 First, I tried to reduce the filter size of both convolutional layers to

 tf.keras.layers.Conv2D(16, (3, 3), activation="relu", input_shape=(IMG_WIDTH, IMG_HEIGHT, 3)).